secdev/scapy/doc/scapy/advanced_usage.rst

    | USB-WiFi dongles are well supported by Debian Linux.
 Login over SSH
      on the BBB and add the WiFi network credentials to the file ``/var/lib/connman/wifi.config``.
-If a USB-WiFi dongle is not available, it is also possible to share the host’s internet connection with the Ethernet connection of the BBB emulated over USB.
+If a USB-WiFi dongle is not available, it is also possible to share the host's internet connection with the Ethernet connection of the BBB emulated over USB.
 A tutorial to share the host network connection can be found on this page: